 The pavilion was temporary, cheaply built (by ourselves), installed quickly (by ourselves) and battered by the elements.
 The lasting image however is strong, bold and clear.
 It never deteriorates, ages or shows the effect of weather.
 This is the majority of people’s perceptions of it.
 Glistening, clean – perfection.
 Many more people have imagined the experience of the pavilion through pristine photographs than physically experienced it, which in the world of architecture is a sticky situation.

 The reality is, it did not retain its new born glow.
 As the groundskeeper told us when we installed it, “it will do as all things do in life – rot”.
 So the question we ask is, does it matter that the image of the architecture has superseded the experience in instances like this?
 Is this not the point of temporary architecture – a testing ground for ideas that will live longer in the memory than the physical?
 What are the implications of today’s ‘Instagrammable’ architecture?
 The depth of this question surely lies around the relationship of architecture and truth.

 So, when asked to re-exhibit the piece in the Building Centre we wanted to do it in the most truthful way we could.
 It’s far too big to fit in the gallery, the eye topped trigonometric point would need to be broken in half to do that – hang on a minute…

 Studio MUTT, 2019, www.studiomutt.com

-Studio Mutt’s Ordnance Pavilion project is on display as part of the Contemporary Cartography exhibition at the Building Centre, until 30 August 2019.
+Studio Mutt’s Ordnance Pavilion project was on display as part of the Contemporary Cartography exhibition at the Building Centre, 2019.

-Contemporary Cartography is curated by the Building Centre exhibitions team and supported by the Built Environment Trust.
-It is part of the 2019 London Festival of Architecture.
+Contemporary Cartography was curated by the Building Centre exhibitions team and supported by the Built Environment Trust.
+It was part of the 2019 London Festival of Architecture.